Kragelj/SQL_challenge__SQL/task 1/README.md

 #### Explanation:
 - With the CTE named `cte_becoming_member`, we selected relevant columns and applied the **ROW_NUMBER** window function to assign a unique rank to each customer.
 With the **PARTITION BY** clause, we grouped the data by customer, and order it chronologically by date with **ORDER BY** clause.
-- Applying **JOIN**, we combined the members and sales tables.
+- Applying **INNER JOIN**, we combined the members and sales tables.
 Additionally, we applied a **WHERE** clause to ensure that only sales occurring on or after the date a customer became a member are included.
 - In the following query, we merged the CTE with the menu table, where we applied a filter so that only the first recorded transaction for each customer was retrieved.
 - Using **ORDER BY**, we ordered the final output by customer in ascending order.